 Geometry is quite an important thing in computer graphics.
 As mentioned before, computers mostly know how to do math.
 Geometry is a field in mathematics that allows us to describe the physical layout of our every day world.
-We can describe it in 3 spatial dimensions, usually denoted as x, y and z directions.
+We can describe it in 3 spatial dimensions, usually denoted as $x$, $y$ and $z$ directions.
 We can also describe some things in 2 spatial dimensions.
 One idea would be that 2 spatial dimensions describe a drawing on a paper or a photograph.
 That is kind of true, but those mediums carry additional information: lines in the drawing; color values in the photo.
 If we are talking about geometry only then we can only talk about geometric concepts like points, lines, polygons etc. A cube in 3D can become a square in 2D.
 I say can, because depending on the orientation and a projection from 3D to 2D we use, this might vary.

 In the introductory chapter we mentioned how a geometrical space can be constructed.
 We need an origin point and some vectors that serve as the basis.
 If we are constructing a 2D space, then we use 2 basis vectors, if it is a 3D space, then 3 basis vectors.
 All points in that space are represented via a linear combination of those basis vectors.

 Given a constructed Euclidean space, it becomes a bit tedious to distinguish between points and vectors.
-There is a notion of homogeneous coordinates that goes one dimension higher then our previously constructed space.
+There is a notion of homogeneous coordinates that goes one dimension higher than our previously constructed space.
 If the value of the extra dimension is 0, then we are dealing with a vector.
 Any non-zero value in the extra dimension will denote some point in the original space.
 We will come back to this at a later stage.
 Key thing to remember is that both points and vectors can be represented in a one dimension higher space in homogeneous coordinates.

 Here are some definitions: